eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 ## Attribute Certification Process

 The attribute certification is based on a plain JSON Aspect Model Payload that contains the information from a digital product pass.
 It starts with the `data provider` that creates the `digital product passport` with the available information from and storing it in the `data service`.
 Once that is done the data will be linked in a `digital twin`, so in this way by receiving the digital twin and searching for the passport submodel it can be found.
 After that it will be stored in the `digital twin registry`.
-Now if any attribute level certification is required to be done by an auditor, a `request` will be triggered from the data provider side, so a `EDC Push Notification` will be sent to the `data auditor` with the EDC Provider URL, the Digital Twin Id and the DPP Aspect Submodel Id (unique identification)
+Now if any attribute level certification is required to be done by an auditor, a `request` will be triggered from the data provider side, so a `EDC Push Notification` will be sent to the `data auditor` with the EDC Provider URL, the Digital Twin ID and the DPP Aspect Submodel ID (unique identification)

 > [!TIP]
 >
 > A possible optimization to be done is to send directly the digital product pass data and the path to the attributes to be verified.
 However, for maintaining data sovereignty and the data not being transmitted without a contact exchange, the best way would be to send the IDs and then the `data auditor` will retrieve the data using the EDC.

 Once the EDC Push Notification is received by the `data auditor` the Digital Twin and the Digital Product Pass (JSON aspect model payload to be audited) will be retrieved using the `EDC Connector` and through the `EDC Data Plane proxy`.
-When the passport aspect is available the data auditor can certify the `specific attributes requested` from the product against the different catena-x standards and regulations.
-The `data auditor` will create a new document (a certified snapshot credential) which contains the proof of compliance of the specific attributes audited in the passport using selective disclosure, there the data is not copied it is hashed so it can be signed and stored in the wallet from the `data auditor` for tracking reasons.
+When the passport aspect is available the data auditor can certify the `specific attributes requested` from the product against the different Catena-X standards and regulations.
+The `data auditor` will create a new document (a certified snapshot credential) which contains the proof of compliance of the specific attributes audited in the passport using selective disclosure, there the data is not copied it is hashed, so it can be signed and stored in the wallet from the `data auditor` for tracking reasons.

 The `CSC Document` (the certificate) will then be sent to the `data provider` using the EDC Push Notification functionality.
-When the data arrives in the data provider it will be then added to the `Attribute Certification Registry (ACR)` which contains all the attribute certifications for an specific aspect model payload submodel.
+When the data arrives in the data provider it will be then added to the `Attribute Certification Registry (ACR)` which contains all the attribute certifications for a specific aspect model payload submodel.
 It contains a list of credentials provided by one or more auditors for this aspect.
-It will be linked in the digital twin where the aspect is and if additional certification is required it will be triggered and the process repeats again.
+It will be linked in the digital twin where the aspect is and if additional certification is required it will be triggered and the process repeats.

 ![csc workflow](./resources/processes/csc-workflow.svg)